18F/18f.gsa.gov/_posts/2015-02-25-We-Are-Hiring.md

 ## Visual & Interaction Design

-Our visual designers create wireframes, HTML prototypes, high-fidelity mockups, and more, based on a firm understanding of user needs.
+Our designers create wireframes, HTML prototypes, high-fidelity mockups, and more, based on a firm understanding of user needs.
 They do what it takes to communicate (and sometimes implement) these solutions.

 ## Writing & Content Strategy